What is FMT?

 A recent study found that FMT is very successful.
 In a randomized, controlled trial, Infusion of feces from healthy donors was demonstrated to be highly effective in treating recurrent C. difficile, and more effective than vancomycin alone.
-FMT can also be used to treat other conditions, including ulcerative colitis, constipation, irritable bowel syndrome, and a few neurological conditions.
+FMT can also be used to treat other conditions, including ulcerative colitis, constipation, and a few neurological conditions.

 The fecal transplant procedure involves one to multiple infusions of bacterial fecal flora originating from a healthy human donor.
 Most patients with C. diff recover clinically and the Clostridium difficile infection is eradicated after just one treatment.
 A close relative is often the easiest donor, as it is easier to have him or her tested and to obtain the fecal bacteria.
 However, there is no reason to expect this to affect the success of the procedure as genetic similarities or differences do not appear to play a role.
 In fact, in some situations, a close relative may be a symptomatic carrier of C. difficile, which would prove problematic.
 Donors must be tested for a wide variety of bacterial and parasitic infections.